kevichi7/bench-sort/README.md

-# sortbench — Sorting Algorithm Benchmark CLI
+# sortbench — Sorting Algorithm Benchmark (CLI + API)

+sortbench is a high‑performance sorting benchmark with:
+- A self‑contained C++ CLI for benchmarking algorithms across sizes, element types, and input distributions.
+- A reusable C++ core library used by the CLI and server.
+- An optional Go HTTP API (shell‑out or cgo) exposing sync and async benchmarking endpoints.
-sortbench is a self‑contained CLI to benchmark sorting algorithms across data sizes, element types, and input distributions.
-It prints results (median/mean/min/max/stddev), can render plots via gnuplot, and supports runtime‑loadable plugins (with multi‑type ABI).
+It reports per‑run stats (median/mean/min/max/stddev), can render plots via gnuplot, and supports runtime‑loadable plugins (multi‑type ABI).

 ## Features